abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 ## Source Code

-You can find source code of the sample used in this article [here](https://github.com/abpframework/abp-samples/tree/elsa-demo).
+You can find the source of the example solution used in this article [here](https://github.com/abpframework/abp-samples/tree/elsa-demo).

 ## Create the Project

-In this article, I will create a new startup template with EF Core as a database provider and MVC/Razor-Pages for UI framework.
+In this article, I will create a new startup template with EF Core as a database provider and MVC/Razor-Pages for the UI framework.

-> If you already have a project with MVC/Razor-Pages or Blazor UI, you don't need to create a new startup template, you can directly implement the following steps to your existing project.
-In other words you can skip this section.
+> If you already have a project with MVC/Razor-Pages or Blazor UI, you don't need to create a new startup template, you can directly implement the following steps to your existing project (you can skip this section).

-* Before starting to the development, we will create a new solution named `ElsaDemo` (or whatever you want).
-We will create a new startup template with EF Core as a database provider and MVC/Razor-Pages for UI framework by using the [ABP CLI](https://docs.abp.io/en/abp/latest/CLI):
+* We will create a new solution named `ElsaDemo` (or whatever you want).
+We will create a new startup template with **EF Core** as a database provider and **MVC/Razor-Pages** for the UI framework by using the [ABP CLI](https://docs.abp.io/en/abp/latest/CLI):

 ```bash
 abp new ElsaDemo